Long Lasting White Teeth Starts with Good Oral Hygiene

 Teeth that present with a grayish tone may not see the desired whitening effect.
 In these cases, your dentist will be able to discuss other alternatives to tooth whitening including the installation of a veneer over the front presentation of the tooth, or a bonding product which can be tinted to produce the desired effect and painted over the surface of the teeth.

-Problems with At-Home Whitening Kits
+Problems with Non-Clinical Teeth Whitening Kits

 • Increased tooth sensitivity that does not resolve within 48 hours of abstaining from whitening products